simonberner/ladi-simulator/README.md

 - Assert expected outcomes:
     - This step should elicit some sort of response.
     - Then the response should be judged for correctness.
+### UI-Testing
+Follow the [Given-When-Then style](https://martinfowler.com/bliki/GivenWhenThen.html) to write the UI-Tests from a user perspective.
 ### Code Comments
 - Include "[self documenting code](https://www.youtube.com/watch?v=1NEa-OcsTow)."
 - Additionally, include descriptive comments in order to improve readability.
     -Aim for comments that allow other programmers to understand your code without having to work through your entire classes/methods.
 ### Pull Requests
 - Pull requests should be kept to a reasonable size.
 - Pull requests should be descriptive, answer the following questions: